 - Apply for grants and scholarships.

 - Borrow Direct Subsidized Loans (if eligible) first.
 Then, take out Direct Unsubsidized Loans.
-If you have borrowed the maximum and still can’t pay all of your costs, consider other loans.
+If you have borrowed the maximum and still can’t pay all of your costs, consider other funding options.

 - Compare the costs and benefits of Parent PLUS Loans and private student loans.
 If you have a creditworthy cosigner, you may get a lower interest rate with a private student loan.